Briefing Book for the President of the Queen's Privy Council for Canada (December 2019)

-2. Delivering the Election
+Delivering the Election

-2.1 Planning and Readiness
+Planning and Readiness

 A federal general election is a massive operation whose success rests on the timely mobilization and deployment of human, material and technological resources in diverse environments across Canada.

-The strategic planning process begins well before a general election—in fact, at the conclusion of the previous election.
+The planning process begins well before a general election—in fact, at the conclusion of the previous election.
 Elections Canada performs ongoing scans of its environment to assess changes in Canadian society and the agency's operating context.
 Using different types of research, and drawing on the experience of electors, poll workers and candidates, the agency can measure the success of its various initiatives and the progress it has made against its longer-term plans.

 In the months following a general election, Elections Canada consults key stakeholders, such as political parties and groups of electors, to gather feedback that may help the agency establish its strategic direction for the next general election and recommend legislative improvements.

 Specific improvement initiatives are then identified, made subject to formal business cases and, following a positive review, approved and funded.
-For the 43rd general election, these initiatives are grouped under the corporate priorities of electoral reform, electoral modernization and asset renewal.

 As new initiatives are progressively integrated into the agency's election delivery programs, Elections Canada begins assembling the resources (people, supplies, equipment and information) required to prepare for and deliver a general election.
 This "ramp-up" process is referred to as election readiness.
-In March 2019, Elections Canada will put itself and its field staff in a state of election readiness leading up to the 43rd general election.
+Since March 2019, Elections Canada has put itself and its field staff in a state of election readiness leading up to the 43rd general election.
 Election readiness involves such things as:

-- Reviewing, reprinting and restocking election supplies and manuals for election workers.
+- reviewing, reprinting and restocking election supplies and manuals for election workers.

 The Logistics of an Election

 In every electoral district, a returning officer is responsible for the local administration of the election.
 Elections Canada provides them with policies, procedures, operational data and technology.
-Returning officers rent offices, make arrangements for polling places, hire and train staff—up to 30 in a typical office—and serve electors and candidates under the general direction and supervision of the CEO.
+Returning officers rent offices, make arrangements for polling stations, hire and train staff—up to 30 in a typical office—and serve electors and candidates under the general direction and supervision of the CEO.
 By election day, each returning officer has recruited and trained an average of 700 election workers.

-When returning officers select polling places, they must carefully balance accessibility, proximity and familiarity to electors.
+When returning officers select polling stations, they must carefully balance accessibility, proximity and familiarity to electors.
 In 2010, the Canadian Human Rights Tribunal ordered Elections Canada to cease renting facilities that were not barrier-free.
 In many parts of the country, this can be achieved only at the expense of proximity and familiarity.

 Voter registration services

 Since 1997, Elections Canada has maintained the National Register of Electors.
 This is a digital directory containing the name, address, gender and birthdate of Canadians who are eligible to vote; it is updated periodically through information-sharing agreements with various federal and provincial agencies and departments.
 The Register is used to create the preliminary lists of electors when an election writ is issued.
-Electors whose names are on the preliminary list of electors at their current address receive the voter information card (VIC), giving them the address of their polling station.
+Electors whose names are on the preliminary list of electors receive the voter information card (VIC), giving them the address of their polling station.